Gaussian Belief Propagation Network for Depth Completion: Experiments

 \subsection{Generalization Capability}

-To demonstrate the generalization of GBPN, we evaluate state-of-the-art depth completion methods on the VOID~\citep{void} benchmark, whose sparse depth is from visual odometry.
+To demonstrate the generalization of GBPN, we evaluate state-of-the-art depth completion methods on the VOID~\cite{void} benchmark, whose sparse depth is from visual odometry.
 All methods are trained on NYUv2 with \num{500} random points and are evaluated zero-shot on the VOID validation set under \num{150}, \num{500}, and \num{1500} point settings.
 Thus, this setup tests generalization across different sparsity levels, sparsity patterns, and scene domains.

 As reported in \cref{tab:sup_void_results}, GBPN consistently surpasses other methods across all sparsity levels in both RMSE and MAE.
-We believe this robustness stems from our model's formulation, which integrates sparse depth as principled observation terms within an MRF.
+We believe this robustness stems from the formulation of our model, which integrates sparse depth as principled observation terms within an MRF.
 By avoiding specialized neural layers for sparse input, our method achieves stronger generalization.
-In contrast, GuideNet~\citep{guidenet} performs poorly on this dataset, perhaps due to its direct application of standard convolutional layers on sparse inputs.